-This feature called Smart Edge exists since a few versions.
+This feature has been added a few versions ago and it is called Smart Edge.
 It will allow the tool to apply to your image but only up to an obvious edge.
 This is perfect if you want to clone an element to appear behind another one.
 This is how I added the blue shovel on the right (it is a clone of the one on the left).